Close

 • Create a plan for lifestyle changes to improve your overall health, such as taking steps to stave off obesity or addiction issues.

-A family history of a certain illness does not necessarily mean it will be passed on to you.
-However, knowing your family’s complete medical history gives you and your doctor a truer picture of your health and plays a big role in preventing and diagnosing illness.
-Just consider it another tool in your arsenal to make good decisions about your health.
+While a family history of illness doesn’t necessarily mean it will be passed on to you, knowing your family’s medical history can provide a more accurate picture of your health and help prevent and diagnose illnesses.
+Consider it a valuable tool for making good decisions about your health.

 Start gathering your medical history by talking to relatives and use the Family Health Portrait Tool to save it.